UMAprotocol/UMIPs/Implementations/dappback-nft.md

 ## Title

-Dappback NFT KPI Option Calculation
+DappBack NFT KPI Option Calculation

 ## Summary

-Dappback allows users to earn tokens by going on task journeys for various projects.
-Dappback wishes to incentivize increased participation by offering the Dappback community a KPI option that targets holders of an NFT.
+DappBack allows users to earn tokens by going on task journeys for various projects.
+DappBack wishes to incentivize increased participation by offering the DappBack community a KPI option that targets holders of an NFT.

 ## Intended Ancillary Data

 ```
-Metric:Dappback NFT holders measured by supply of a collection,
+Metric:DappBack NFT holders measured by supply of a collection,
 Method:"https://github.com/UMAprotocol/UMIPs/blob/master/Implementations/dappback-nft.md",
 contractAddress:<collectionContractAddress>,
 collectionID:<collectionID>,